CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 infos_return, session = lg.qqmusic('', '', 'scanqr')
 ```

-Then, you can leverage the APP of qqmusic to scan the qr code to login in the website.
+Then, you can leverage the APP of QQ or TIM to scan the qr code to login in the website.

 #### ximalaya